Home > Country

 4. vessels going out of port limits for sea trials.

-Ship Sanitation Control (Exemption) Certificate and Vessels from Plague-Infected Ports: All vessels arriving Singapore are required to be in possession of a valid Ship Sanitation Control (Exemption) Certificate.
+Ship Sanitation Control (Exemption) Certificate and Vessels from Plague-Infected Ports: All vessels arriving in Singapore are required to be in possession of a valid Ship Sanitation Control (Exemption) Certificate.
 Additionally, all vessels arriving from plague-infected ports must be inspected and fumigated if found to be infested with rodents.

 The Port Health officer reserves the right to examine any vessel, the right to require the production or submission of any document and the right to require any ship to proceed to the Quarantine Anchorage for Inward Health Clearance and/or compliance with health requirements.

-Master, owner or Agent is responsible for complying with any health requirement and/or correction of any health irregularity immediately after arrival.
+Master, owner or agent is responsible for complying with any health requirement and/or correction of any health irregularity immediately after arrival.

-Masters, owners and Agents are to take note that the granting of port health clearance or radio/free pratique merely clears vessel as far as the Port Health office is concerned and does not exempt vessel from the requirements of other authorities.
+Masters, owners and agents are to take note that the granting of port health clearance or radio/free pratique merely clears vessel as far as the Port Health office is concerned and does not exempt vessel from the requirements of other authorities.

 Outward Health Clearance: Outward health clearance is not required for any vessel.

-Port Circulars: No. 11 (25.09.2014) Port Health Clearance Procedures for Vessels Arriving Singapore.
+No. 11 (25.09.2014) Port Health Clearance Procedures for Vessels Arriving Singapore.

 No. 14 (22-09-2016).
 Zika Virus.